THE FAILURE THAT NECESSITATES STRUCTURE

 Where It Goes From Here

-But when stakes are high, when generic tools begin to wobble, and when analysis is being asked to justify outcomes rather than inform them, governance becomes the missing layer.
+When stakes are high, when generic tools begin to wobble, and when analysis is being asked to justify outcomes rather than inform them, the structure becomes the missing layer.

 It exists for moments when failure is expensive and discretion is no longer an option.